MasonCompetitiveCyber/vindicta/README.md

 Once this phase is solved, we can implement same idea for other items in the Todo list below.
 - [x] Find a way to display ssh logs on real time to the app
 - [x] Integrate output of `Fsnotify` golang library to the app for filesystem changes notfications
+- [ ] Take file paths to monitor as user input from Form.
+Currently pressing `Shift 3` asks for path.
+Need to have a function to handle the input paths.
 - [ ] Read Firewall configuration and display it on the app
 - [ ] Read Web Server Logs and display it on the app
 - [x] Keep a track of network connections and display it on the app